config

 : settings for [

-but the “key” might be timeout
+but the key might be

-- where the “key”, in this instance, holds the value for how long any HTTP user agents might wait before timing out.
+the value for how long any HTTP user agents might wait before timing

-Value is the actual value of a setting.
-So the value for “app”: http
+value is the actual value of a setting.
+So the value for

 might be 10